Nonlinear Generalized Ridge Regression: Introduction

 \section{Introduction}

-We provide another example of the simple way to combine use of nonparametric regression with optimally biased estimation of linear models introduced in Obenchain (2023).
+We discuss a simple ``Two-Stage'' approach that combines use of nonlinear \textit{gam()} smooth ``spline'' functions from the \textit{mgcv} $R-$package, Wood (2001,2023), Wood and Augustin (2002), Wood, Pya and Saefken (2016) in stage one, with optimally biased estimation of linear models using the \textit{eff.ridge()} function from the \textit{RXshrink} $R-$package,Obenchain (2022,2023), in stage two.

-This new multiple regression strategy is applicable when $p \ge 2$ different individual $x-$vectors are initially used alone (one-at-a-time) to make $p$ (different) nonparametric predictions of a single observed $y-$outcome vector.
-When the number, $n$, of observations available is large ($n = 2,793$ here), using the gam() function from the \textit{mgcv} $R-$package, Wood (2023), is strongly recommended due to both its speed and efficiency.
+This new multiple regression strategy is applicable when $p \ge 2$ different individual $x-$vectors are initially used alone (one-at-a-time) to make $p$ (different) nonlinear predictions of a single observed $y-$outcome vector.
+Especially when the number, $n$, of observations available is large [e.g. $n = 2,793$ in the example analyses], using the gam() function from the \textit{mgcv} $R-$package, Wood (2023), provides superior speed and efficiency.

 Our numerical example will use $p = 6$ $x-$predictors of $y-$Outcome values of ``Age Adjusted Circulatory-Respiratory Mortality'' rates for $2,793$ US Counties in $2016$.
 A CSV file containing the data can be downloaded from \textit{Dryad}, Young and Obenchain (2022).